C6WX/Group-7-2/README.md

 ### Visual & Art Style
 The game will feature 3D models designed to fit an old-fashioned, wooden children's bedroom setting, with dark, moody lighting effects that make shadows and candlelight feel realistic.
 The Boogeyman’s design will be unsettling, with fluid yet unnatural animations to create a sense of dread.

-### AI & Monster Behavior
-The Boogeyman will stalk the player, appearing when the darkness is too strong.
-His AI will react dynamically to the player’s actions, making each playthrough feel slightly different.
-Rather than relying on cheap jump scares, the horror will be built through subtle cues and unpredictable encounters, ensuring the player is always on edge.

 ## Anticipated Challenges & Solutions

 ### Team Communication & Coordination